 Here’s What I know

-What I know is rather simple and I’m finding that as I explain this almost daily, people don’t know this imperative bit of info that’s absolutely critical to post-workout nutrition:
+I’m finding that as I explain this concept almost daily, people don’t know this one little tidbit of information that’s absolutely critical to post-workout nutrition:

 The body needs two grams of carbohydrates per every one gram of protein in order for the body to recover properly post training.

 Everyone knows you need protein after working out.
-That’s why you see everyone and her sister with a shaker in hand post-training.
-And it shocks me that I see nothing more than JUST the protein in hand.
+That’s why you see everyone with a shaker cup in hand post-training.
+And it shocks me that I often see nothing more than JUST the protein in hand.
 Protein is GREAT and without it, we can’t repair our muscles, and the muscles can’t grow, and we can’t get stronger.

 BUT HOW DOES THE PROTEIN GET TO THE MUSCLES?
 With carbohydrates.
 Simple carbs, at that.
 Society is so scared of simple carbs–AKA white bread, white rice, dessert foods–anything not a whole grain and everything sugar filled.
 These are the foods associated with weight gain.
 Why the heck would anyone eat them?
 Simple sugars are frowned upon because of their fast-acting insulin-producing response in the body.
 Normally, this can lead to unhealthy appetites and weight gain.
 BUT post workout, you NEED to get the protein to your muscles QUICKLY.
 And what gets the protein there?
 Carbs.
 Two grams of carbs per every one gram of protein.
-(You’ll see it labeled 2:1.
+You’ll often see this labeled as 2:1.
 There’s actually a protein powder by Optimum Nutrition called 2:1:1.
 Erik loves it.
-Halo is another great pre-made protein option.
-I got Erik this one for Christmas.)
-So if your favorite protein powder gives you a whopping 23 grams of protein per serving, you’ll need 46 grams of simple carbs to transport the protein back to where it belongs: your muscles.
-If simple carbs scare you then a great option is dextrose.
+Halo is another great pre-made recovery protein option.

 Dextrose is a clean and natural carb that is the perfect compliment to help maximize protein absorption.
 By using a product like 2:1:1 or dextrose, you will maximize the muscle rebuilding effects of the protein post workout.